 Periods and hormonal imbalance cause period pain, and painkillers are often needed.

-Most women are reliant on hormonal contraception to avoid unwanted pregnancy.
+Most women are encouraged to take hormonal contraception to avoid unwanted pregnancy.

-The other most common medications are taken for allergies and digestion.
+The other most common over-the-counter medications are taken for allergies and digestion.

 - Courses of antibiotics for tonsillitis or UTI